Dresdner Verkehrsbetriebe: Tram network

 Part of the work for Stadtbahnprogramm 2020 has been completed.
 Routes 9 and 13 were realigned along a 1.1 km section to provide better connections with regional trains at Dresden-Strehlen station in July 2019.

-On all tramway routes except route 4, a general 10-minute headway is offered on weekdays, extending to 15 minutes on Saturday, Sunday and in the evening.
+On all tramway routes except routes 4 and 7, a general 10-minute headway is offered on weekdays, extending to 15 minutes on Saturday, Sunday and in the evening.
 On the main lines through the inner city, where different routes intertwine, vehicles run up to every two minutes.
 Route 4, which extends a considerable distance beyond the city boundary to the towns of Radebeul, Coswig and Weinböhla, operates the standard 10 or 15 minute interval service as far as Radebeul West, and a 30-minute service beyond that to Coswig and Weinböhla.
+Route 7, the busiest line, has reduced its frequency to every 20 minutes on its outer section between Gorbitz and Pennrich.

 Tram fleet

 Most of the trams operating in Dresden are articulated low floor cars, of two different basic designs, each of which has several variants.
 The first generation of low floor cars was built by Deutsche Waggonbau (DW) in Bautzen between 1995 and 2002; both 6 and 8 axle variants exist.
 The second generation of low floor cars have been built since 2003 by Bombardier Transportation, also in Bautzen, and are of that manufacturer's Flexity Classic design; both 8 and 12 axle variants exist.
 The articulated cars vary in length from 30 to 45 m long; all run as single car sets.

 The fleet used to be composed of ČKD Tatra trams that provided service towards the end of the GDR era.
 At present some Tatra T4 cars built between 1968 and 1984 are still in service, but it is intended that they will all be replaced by 2010.
 The Tatra cars are all high floor, precluding level boarding from tram stops, and run in two car sets with a set length of some 30 m.

 The DVB tram fleet operates out of three depots; at Gorbitz on routes 2,6 and 7 in south west Dresden, at Trachenberge on route 3 in the north-west, and Reick on routes 1, 9 and 13 in the south-east.
 Gorbitz is new facility opened in 1996 and includes a new central workshops.
 Trachenberge and Reick are older facilities that have both been heavily rebuilt to similar standards, whilst several other older depots have been closed.
 The former central workshops at Trachenberge, adjacent to the current depot, now house the Dresden Tram Museum, which has a collection including examples of many former Dresden trams.